 Why a Debt Collector Can Garnish Your Wages

 Major credit card companies sell your delinquent credit card debt to debt collectors.
 You'll know this has happened if you see a charge-off notation on your credit report.
 You'll still owe the account but you'll owe it to the debt collector, not the original credit card company.

-Debt collectors buy the debt for a fraction of what you actually owe.
-Debt collectors then try to collect the debt by getting you make voluntary payments.
+Debt collectors buy the debt for a fraction of what you owe, then try to get you to make voluntary payments.
 The debt collector can also sue you in court.
 If it gets a judgment, it too can attach your wages.

 How to Protect Your Wages From Credit Card Issuers